aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 ## 1. Create an Amazon S3 bucket to use for uploading videos to be converted

+**If you have a previously stepped through the [IAM and S3 module](../1-IAMandS3/README.md), then you may skip this section but note the name of the S3 bucket that you created in that module.**

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
 We recommend using a name like `vod-watchfolder-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 1. In the AWS Management Console choose **Services** then select **S3** under Storage.